dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ctx.fillRect(0, 32, 32, 32);
 ctx.fillStyle = '#f0f0f0';
 ctx.fillRect(32, 32, 32, 32);
-var texture = new THREE.CanvasTexture(canvas);
+const texture = new THREE.CanvasTexture(canvas);

-// creating a mesh that is using the Basic material var mesh = new THREE.Mesh(
+//-------- ----------
+// GEOMETRY, MESH, MATERIAL
+//-------- ----------
+// geometry
-        new THREE.BoxGeometry(1, 1, 1),
+const geo = new THREE.BoxGeometry(1, 1, 1);
+// material
-        new THREE.MeshBasicMaterial({
+const material = new THREE.MeshBasicMaterial({
     color: 0x00ffff,
     // using the alpha map property to set the texture
     // as the alpha map for the material
     alphaMap: texture,
     // I also need to make sure the transparent
     // property is true
     transparent: true,
     // even when opacity is one the alpha map will
     // still effect transparency this can just be used to set it even lower
     opacity: 1,
     side: THREE.DoubleSide
-        }));
+});
+// creating a mesh
+const mesh = new THREE.Mesh( geo, material);
 scene.add(mesh);
+//-------- ----------
+// RENDER
+//-------- ----------
 renderer.render(scene, camera);
 ```